 This recipe costs about $9 to make.
 I believe it would have been about $3 cheaper if I had remembered to get the powdered milk at Aldi's instead of Walmart.
 Not too happy with myself there.

 To use, we like using 3 heaping tablespoons in a cup of hot water.
+(I like to use a tea kettle when I heat up the water for my hot drinks.
+I think the water stays warmer than when using the microwave.
+Really, I do.)
 You may like a little more or less for your taste.
 This mix lasts my family of 6 about 3 months.